 Need help implementing these campaigns for your online store?
 Talk to us!

-4 Advanced Tips and Tricks For Using Personalized Product Recommendations in Email
+4 Advanced Tips For Using Personalized Product Recommendations in Email

 1. In product browse abandonment emails you can display three different types of recommendations to up your CTR.
 Display one row with product-related recommendations, a second row with category-related recommendations, and the last row with general site-wide top sellers.

 2. Engage with shoppers using email sequences and vary the recommendations across the messages in your sequence.
 For cart abandonment emails, the first email should include closely-related recommendations that complement the abandoned items.
 In the second email in the sequence, broaden the recommendations slightly to peak the interest of shoppers who may be less interested in the specific products they abandoned but still open to shopping on your site.
 In the third email, keep the content the same but change up the recommendations to reflect recent top sellers.

 3. When optimizing your emails for mobile, make sure your recommendations are responsive.
 If your desktop design displays 3 products in one row, your mobile design should stack each product on top of the next rather than simply shrinking rows down.
 This allows the product imagery to stand out and therefore elicit clicks.

 4. Maintain intrigue and peak shoppers’ interests when displaying products by hiding the price and displaying large product images.
 This can increase CTR because it gets shoppers wondering and therefore clicking back to your site.
 When tested, CTR was improved by 37% in some cases by simply removing the price and in other cases removing the title.